sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>boost-atomic</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Run-time component of boost atomic library
+Short desc    : Run-time component of boost atomic library
 URL          : http://www.boost.org
-Лицензия     : Boost and MIT and Python
+License      : Boost and MIT and Python
-Описание     :
+Descript     :
              : Run-time support for Boost.Atomic, a library that provides atomic data
              : types and operations on these data types, as well as memory ordering
              : constraints required for coordinating multiple threads through atomic